OpenEnergyPlatform/oeplatform/versions/changelogs/current.md

 - Add functionality to handel finished open peer reviews and extend the reviewer page to grant a badge and finish the current review.  [(#1260)](https://github.com/OpenEnergyPlatform/oeplatform/pull/1260)
 - Implement the review result tab on the table dataview page. [(#1262)](https://github.com/OpenEnergyPlatform/oeplatform/pull/1262)
 - Expand the reviewer page so that it can be used as a review detail page when a review is completed.
 All editing functionality is removed. [(#1267)](https://github.com/OpenEnergyPlatform/oeplatform/pull/1267)
+- Implement and improve the peer review profile page UI and content.
+Also add a early feature release banner and link to a github discussion.
+Show a comment icon in the field box infornt of the reviewer comment text. [(#1250)](https://github.com/OpenEnergyPlatform/oeplatform/pull/1250)

 ### Bugs